Jaipur Tourism Guide: How to Reach, Food, Shopping, Safety

 Types of Stays in Jaipur

 If the royal side of Rajasthan intrigues you, wanting to stay at a luxurious haveli might be on your priority list.
-The entire state of Rajasthan is full of palaces turned into hotels, making it one of the top reasons to attract tourism.
+The entire state of Rajasthan is full of palaces turned into hotels, making it one of the top reasons that attract tourism.
 The interests have increased post celebrity weddings.

 Hotels

 The city is filled with 3-star and 4-star hotels ideal for families.
 Hotels are available across the city.
-However, most people prefer staying near Hawa Mahal to access other main sights like City Palace and Jantar Mahal.
+However, most people prefer staying near Hawa Mahal to access other prominent sights like City Palace and Jantar Mahal.

 Hostels